 How to Style a Bridal Hair Comb

-No matter how you wear it, a bridal comb (or two) will elevate your look!
-To help brides like you consider all the options, we've put together this guide on how to style combs on your wedding day.
+No matter its design or how you style it, a bridal comb (or two) will enhance your look.
+To help you explore every option, we’ve created a guide on styling combs for your wedding day.

 Securing a Bridal Hair Comb

-Rest assured, your stylist is skilled in placing your wedding hair accessory in a way that ensures it will stay securely in place throughout your wedding day, even as you dance, hug, and kiss!
+Rest assured, your stylist is skilled at placing your wedding hair accessory so it stays securely in place throughout your wedding day, even as you dance, hug, and kiss!

 Styling Ideas for Bridal Hair Combs